Amanieu/parking_lot/README.md

 [dependencies]
 parking_lot = {version = "0.5", features = ["nightly"]}
 ```

+The experimental deadlock detector can be enabled with the
+`deadlock_detection` Cargo feature.

 The core parking lot API is provided by the `parking_lot_core` crate.
 It is
 separate from the synchronization primitives in the `parking_lot` crate so that